kudobuilder/kudo/keps/0034-instance-health.md

 This is mitigated by a fact that inside event handlers we’re filtering only for events that belong to KUDO which should limit the scope of events to only a very few (the expectation is that majority of the Deployments does not come from KUDO).

 Also this feature is not making this situation any worse as it’s right now because KUDO controller already watches for Pods and Deployments, so we’re not introducing new overhead.
 That said the controller will have to perform much more work in times where it was just "idling" before - because it was working only when plan was run, otherwise the reconcile ended right after it started.
 This could pose problem on bigger clusters with many KUDO operators and could be mitigated by running KUDO controller with multiple workers (right now 1 worker is enough on most installations we're aware of).

+### Future work

+To support even more complex cases and operator, we should think about adding possibility to specify `kudo.dev/readiness-strategy:selected` which will switch readiness computation to OPT-IN mode.
+With this one set, only resources with `kudo.dev/allow-readiness-computation:true` will be considered for readiness computation.

+A plan is also to add more Conditions like `InProgress` capturing currently running plan.